 When Denver’s Mission Ballroom opened in the River North Art District this year, the 60,000-square-foot venue became one of the largest indoor venues in Colorado, edging out the Fillmore Auditorium’s audience capacity by a mere 50 guests (Mission’s capacity is 3,950, while the Fillmore’s is 3,900).

 However, one of the most impressive things about this new venue is that it’s designed to shrink or expand in order to meet the needs of crowd expectations.
 The stage was engineered to be movable, which gives the venue the power to contract down to fit a crowd of only 2,200 to make shows more intimate for smaller audiences.

-Similar to the Fillmore, Mission Ballroom’s promoters are attempting to host major international artists who aren’t big enough to fill the Pepsi Center or Red Rocks, but also major acts searching for an intimate venue to perform in.
+Similar to the Fillmore, Mission Ballroom’s promoters are attempting to host major international artists who aren’t big enough to fill the Ball Arena or Red Rocks, but also major acts searching for an intimate venue to perform in.
 With bands like Phantogram, Ween, Ludacris, and Wilco already hosted or slated to play soon, Mission Ballroom is off to an impressive start, and the Denver Post recently raved that “Denver finally has the concert venue it deserves,” when it was featured in July.

 14. Chautauqua Auditorium, Boulder

 For whatever reason, Chautauqua doesn’t enjoy as large of a reputation as other Colorado venues, but it’s a spectacular place to see music.
 Resembling a massive old barn, the 121 year-old auditorium has a warm, folksy feel, and attending a show there sort of feels like watching a show at summer camp.